Participate in the CAN-Sim Research Interest Group!

 • Debriefing the SOGI Nursing Module Faculty Interview Study

-• Lead: Erin Ziegler (Ryerson University)
+• Lead: Erin Ziegler (Toronto Metrtopolitan University)

 • Debriefing Sensitive Topics in Simulation Study